vananos/evento/README.md

 }
 ```

-now if event that meets condition1 happens,
-then handler1 and handler2 will be executed.
+if event that meets condition1 happens, then handler1 and handler2 will be executed.

 In current implementation, once event matched it will not be matched with another
-rules, therefore only (handler1, handle2) will be executed,
+rules, therefore, only (handler1, handle2) will be executed,
-but (handler1, handler3) will be never executed.
+but (handler1, handler3) will never be executed.
 ```shell script
 rule1 {
     (handler1)